 Build Relationships With Past Clients During Slow Real Estate Housing Markets

-In order to thrive as a real estate agent during slow times, it is crucial to focus on building and maintaining relationships with past clients.
+To thrive as a real estate agent during slow times, it is crucial to focus on building and maintaining relationships with past clients.
 By keeping in touch and showing your appreciation, you can increase the likelihood of repeat business and referrals.

 Here are some effective strategies to accomplish this: